dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 Enroll your iOS device with the Intune Company Portal app to gain secure access to your organization's email, files, and apps.

-Before you can access proprietary data from a corporate or personal device, you're required to get your device managed.
-After your device becomes managed, your organization will assign policies and apps to the device through a mobile device management (MDM) provider, such as Intune.
+After your device is enrolled, it becomes *managed*.
+Your organization can assign policies and apps to the device through a mobile device management (MDM) provider, such as Intune.

-To maintain access to work or school information from your device, you must configure your device to match your organization's preferred settings.
+To maintain access to work or school information from your device, you'll need to configure your device to match your organization's preferred settings.
 This article describes how to use Company Portal to enroll you device and maintain your organization's setting requirements.

 > [!NOTE]
 > If you tried to access company email in the Mail app, and received a prompt to get your device managed, you're in the right place.
 Follow the instructions below to get access to your email and other company resources on your iOS device.